 But is UX a discipline in itself?
 I would say: not yet and maybe not ever.
 It is a combination of disciplines that come together to work towards the same goals.
 UX is a mindset born out of a desire to do what’s best for humans.
 And this mindset has found its place in providing real and beneficial results for businesses.
 As such, I don’t believe you need UX in your professional title to be working with it.

 Am I done yet?
 Well, I guess it’s time for me to have my stab at a definition of UX.

 Definition of UX

 UX is the intent to understand people’s behavior, emotions and struggles with the purpose of enabling organizations to make better products and services for those people.
 UX professionals make sense of data about people and match this with organizational objectives and resources.
 UX practitioners communicate their findings to build empathy for users, consensus about problems and proposed solutions, as well as motivation for building what’s right.

 Each new solution is an experiment that can be learned from to create the next solution.

 Unlike interface design or usability, UX is about the big picture and takes into account the organization’s well-being as well as the goal-fulfillment of users.
 Hence, UX is not so much about creating a frictionless experience as it is about creating the conditions where both organizations and users can continue to improve their performance.

 UX practitioners strive to develop a symbiosis between organizations and humans where both continuously improve at what they are trying to accomplish.
 UX, as a result, contributes to the longevity and sustainability of organizations.
+And humans.

 Others who have defined UX: